stephan-gh/M3/README.md

 Note that `M_fpga` and `M_m3` can also be the same, in which case `M3_HW_FPGA_HOST` has to be set to localhost and a local SSH server is required.

 The bitfiles for the hardware platform can be found in `platform/hw/fpga_tools/bitfiles`.
 The bitfiles are built for the Xilinx VCU118 FPGA.
 The following command can be used to load a specific bitfile onto the FPGA.
-This requires an installation of Vivado or Vivado Lab:
+This requires an installation of Vivado or Vivado Lab.
+For M3_TARGET=hw23, use:

     $ ./b loadfpga=fpga_top_v4.6.0.bit

 With `M3_TARGET=hw22`, the bitfile `fpga_top_v4.4.12` needs to be used.
+M3_TARGET=hw is currently not supported.

 Note that the source of the hardware platform is [openly available](https://github.com/Barkhausen-Institut/M3-hardware) as well.